skowrxn/serverside-misplace/README.md

   If player does not have permission, it will just change his time to night

 Permissions:
-- timechanger.day - /night command will affect
+- timechanger.night - /night command will affect